 The canonical view of nucleocytoplasmic transport posited that the sole gateway into and out of the nucleus is the nuclear pore complex (NPC).
 Thus all RNPs synthesized and assembled in the nucleus were thought to enter the cytoplasm by transiting the NPC.
 However, in a collaboration with Vivian Budnik (University of Massachusetts Medical School), we recently reported that a subset of endogenous RNPs are able to escape the nucleus by budding through the inner and outer nuclear membranes in a mechanism akin to that used by herpes viruses.
 Studies currently under way are designed to identify the complete set of RNAs that utilize the budding pathway and their associated proteins and to determine the relationship of nuclear envelope budding to known NPC-dependent export pathways.

 RNA and Disease

 Aberrant RNAs and RNA-binding proteins are important contributors to human disease.
 Several of our current projects are aimed at developing therapeutics targeting aberrant RNAs.
-In collaboration with Neil Aronin (University of Massachusetts Medical School) and Matthew Disney (Scripps Florida), we are investigating new methods for the elimination of RNAs containing microsatellite expansions.
-One example is htt mRNA, in which expanded CAG repeats lead to Huntington's disease, an incurable neurodegenerative disorder.
-Another is C9ORF72, in which a GGGGCC expansion leads to amyotrophic lateral sclerosis (ALS).
+In collaboration with Neil Aronin and Anastasia Khvorova (University of Massachusetts Medical School) we are investigating new methods for the elimination of RNAs containing microsatellite expansions such as the CAG repeats in htt mRNA that lead to Huntington's disease, an incurable neurodegenerative disorder.

-Our work is also supported by grants from the National Institutes of Health, the ALS Therapy Alliance (ATA), the Cure Huntington's Disease Initiative (CHDI), and the Bill and Melinda Gates Foundation.
+Our work is also supported by grants from the National Institutes of Health, the Cure Huntington's Disease Initiative (CHDI), and the Bill and Melinda Gates Foundation.